unikmedia/fiwt-wordpress/README.md

 **FIWT** - Plugin to easily get a twitter feed on your **wordpress** website

-Take all the repository in a folder and upload it on your plugin directory.

 ***

 *All these settings are in the wordpress admin panel*